Guide to the Best Organic Fertilizers

 Wormcastings are now commercially available in most plant nurseries, but since the benefits are provided due to their high biological activity, worm castings should not be dry or crumbly, or saturated or stinky.

 Purchased worm casting should be slightly moist.
-Best to purchase them from the source when they are fresh, or (even better) start a worm bin at home for all your food and paper scraps.
+Even better, start a worm bin at home for all your food and paper scraps.

 |Organic Fertilizer||Provides Nutrients||Supports Soil Biology||Improves Soil Growing Conditions|